SymfonyCasts/symfony7/sfcasts/listing-parts.md

 `part.ship.name`.
 Oops, my bad, it should be `part.starship.name`.
 And... got it!

 Next up, we'll be talking about joins.
-So, join me!
-Sorry, I couldn't resist.
+Join me!
+Sorry: couldn't resist.